nikitavoloboev/data/productivity/flow/rules.md

 ## MindNode
 - Use one tree structure for organisation especially when sharing maps (makes the map much easier to follow).

-## Writing
-- Use proper punctuation and capitalise things appropriately.
-- When adding `:`, don't add space beforehand.
-- When making tasks (2Do, Trello, GitHub issues), use imperative tense.
-- Remove unnecessary and `filler` words.
-	- If something can be said in less words, say it in less words.
-	- Always try to be clear and to the point.
-- Both in code and prose.
-Say more with less and never repeat myself.
-- Minimise using word `here`.
-	- When wanting to reference a certain URL, I don't need to mention `and you can see it here`.
-I can most likely just change the thing I want to show and wrap that in URL.
-It looks cleaner this way and saves space.

 ## Social Networks
 - Only add/follow people I am really interested in or know.